wjcjenny/imdb-scraping/README.md

-# Rotten Tomatoes movie scraper
+# IMDB oscar best picture winning movie scraper

 ## Purpose

-To get some data about all of the best and worst Oscar movie picks.
+To get some data about all of the best picture winning Oscar movies.

 ## Running